-In addition to the environmental and social characteristics promoted by the Portfolio through its investments, investing in this Portfolio indirectly generates a concrete social impact through Funds For Good, which coordinates the distribution of the Sub-Fund.
+Finally, investing in this Portfolio indirectly generates a concrete social impact through Funds For Good, which coordinates the distribution of the Sub-Fund.
 After deducting its operating costs, Funds For Good pays out the greater of the following two amounts 50% of its net profits or 10% of its revenues to the social project it created and manages, "Funds For Good Impact".
 "Funds for Good Impact" dedicates all of its financial resources to fighting poverty by promoting job creation.
 "Funds For Good Impact" provides honorary loans with no collateral to people in precarious employment situations with a business project.
 This financial support (coupled with human support in the form of coaching) enables these entrepreneurs to start their own business.
 More information is also available at www.fundsforgood.eu.